pavan-puthra/Design-and-Development-of-Low-Cost-Portable-Universal-Testing-machine/README.md

 # Design-and-Development-of-Low-Cost-Portable-Universal-Testing-machine
-This repository guides you on how to build a Low - Cost Portable Universal Testing Machine
+This repository guides you on how to build a Low-Cost Portable Universal Testing Machine

 Please go through the Bill Of Materials for the list of components.